cristianprochnow/signup-bcrypt-jwt-study/README.md

 - [x] Improve route for Sign Up
   - [x] Add uuid
   - [x] Add Bcrypt
+  - [] Add verification for ensure that there are not two user with same username
 - [x] Process data
 - [x] Store in database
 - [] Create route for Log In